Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers are sending Gipson-Long (1-0) out for his fourth start of the season.
-He is 1-0 with a 2.40 ERA and 20 strikeouts through 15 2/3 innings pitched.
+- Tigers pitchers combine to allow 183 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- In his most recent appearance on Saturday, the righty threw five innings against the Oakland Athletics, allowing one earned run while surrendering four hits.
+- The lefty's most recent appearance was on Friday against the Oakland Athletics, when he went seven scoreless innings while allowing two hits.

-- In three games this season, the 25-year-old has amassed a 2.40 ERA and 12 strikeouts per nine innings, while allowing a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.